 Audit services were comprised of services associated with the quarterly reviews and annual audits, as well as the required audit of the effectiveness of our internal control over financial reporting pursuant to the Sarbanes-Oxley Act of 2002.
-In addition, audit services for 2009 included the services of Ernst & Young in connection with our public offering that was completed in January 2010.
+In addition, audit services for 2011 included the services of Ernst & Young in connection with our issuer-directed registered direct offering that was completed in April 2011 and the public offering that was completed in January 2012.